First-Year Advising in the Gender & Sexuality Studies Program

 Students majoring or minoring in Gender and Sexuality Studies have gone onto rewarding careers in law, medicine, education, journalism, business, advocacy work, and the arts.
 Many of our students have won prestigious Coro Fellowships in Public Affairs, secured teaching placements through the Teach for America program, or gone onto graduate school, law school, or medical school upon completing their B.A. at Northwestern.

 Good Classes for First-Year

-We offer introductory classes for first-year and sophomores every fall quarter and reserve spots for incoming freshman in these courses, including GS 220: “Sexual Subjects: Introduction to Sexuality Studies”; GS 230: “The Roots of Feminism”; and 232 “Sexuality and Society.”
+We offer introductory classes for first-year and sophomores every fall quarter and reserve spots for incoming freshman in these courses, including GSS 220: “Sexual Subjects: Introduction to Sexuality Studies”; GSS 230: “The Roots of Feminism”; and 232 “Sexuality and Society.”
 We also recommend Sociology 216: “Gender & Society.”
 Each of these courses will introduce you to key terms, issues, and approaches to the study of gender and sexuality in the humanities and social sciences.

 All of our 200-level courses are suited to first-year students and sophomores and each fulfills one or more of the Weinberg College distribution requirements.
 For example, “The Roots of Feminism” fulfills your Area IV Historical Studies requirement, and “Sexual Subjects” can satisfy a credit in Area III, Area IV, or Area V. Similarly, our spring quarter class Gender & Sexuality Studies 231 “Introduction to Gender, Sexuality, and Cinema” fulfills an Area VI—Literature and Fine Arts distribution requirement.